-Compor ient Description (1) esc key Displays system information when pressed in combination with the fn key.
-(2) fn key Executes frequently used system functions when pressed in combination with a function key, the num lk key, the esc key, or other key.
-See Using the hot keys on page 14 (3) Windows key Opens the Start menu. •• NOTE: Pressing the Windows key again will close the Start menu.
-(4) Function keys Execute frequently used system functions in combination with the fn key.
-See Using the hot keys on page 14 .
-(5) Embedded numeric keypad A numeric keypad superimposed over the keyboard alphabet keys that enables you to add, subtract, and perform other numeric tasks.
-When num lk is pressed, the keypad can be used like an external numeric keypad.
+Comp onent Description (1) esc key Displays system information when pressed in combination with the fn key.
+(2) fn key Executes frequently used system functions when pressed in combination with another key.
+Such key combinations are called hot keys .
+See Hot keys (select products only) on page 14.
+(3) Windows key Opens the Start menu.
+NOTE: Pressing the Windows key again will close the Start menu.
+(4) Action keys Execute frequently used system functions.
+See Action keys on page 13 .
+(5) Embedded numeric keypad A numeric keypad superimposed over the keyboard alphabet keys.
+When fn+num lk is pressed, the keypad can be used like an external numeric keypad.
 Each key on the keypad performs the function indicated by the icon in the upper-right corner of the key.
 NOTE: If the keypad function is active when the computer is turned off, that function is reinstated when the computer is turned back on.
 (6) Windows application key Displays options for a selected object.
-(7) num lk key Turns the embedded numeric keypad on and off.
+(7) num lk key Turns the embedded numeric keypad on and off when pressed in combination with the fn key.